 Physiotherapists are university-educated health care professionals with the ultimate goal of assisting individuals achieve their highest level of physical functioning; restore lost abilities, and maintain in some cases their current level of function by providing an in-depth treatment plan based on individual specific needs.
 Physiotherapy practice in all provinces of Canada is a self-regulating profession with direct access just like Medicine, Dentistry, and Chiropractor have direct access in all provinces in Canada.

-The practice of physiotherapists focuses on the prevention and management of injury, disease or disorders that produce impairment, functional limitation or disability.
-Physiotherapists have the professional skills to conduct a thorough assessment of individuals using detailed history-taking and specific tests and measures for screening and monitoring.
+The practice of physiotherapists focuses on the prevention and management of injury, disease or disorders that produce impairment, functional limitation or disability using verifiable evidence based practice modules.
+Physiotherapists have the professional skills to conduct a thorough assessment of individuals using detailed history-taking, utilizing specific tests and measures for screening and monitoring.
 By conducting this thorough assessment and using clinical reasoning, physiotherapists are then able to establish a physiotherapy diagnosis and determine the best means of intervention.
 The specific intervention plan is based on the diagnosis and the client's goals and may involve various methods of mobilization and manipulation therapy, as well as the use of such modalities as heat or cold, water packs, exercise rehabilitation and electrotherapy, all in conjunction with client education.

 Physiotherapists have extensive academic and clinical education in health science faculties at major universities across Canada and around the world over.
 The curriculum includes the study of anatomy, biomechanics, physiology, pathology, function and physical assessment, as well as clinical management, using a variety of approaches including therapeutic exercise, neuromuscular facilitation techniques and manual therapy, including manipulation.